 Soft Vegan Pumpkin Cookies with a simple chocolate glaze are an easy fall recipe that is perfect for breakfast, dessert or afternoon snack.
 Best eggless and dairy-free cookies your family will love.

-Fall is all about warm apple cider, cozy butternut squash soup and of course al things pumpkin.
+Fall is all about warm apple cider, cozy Butternut Squash Soup and of course al things pumpkins.

 My Vegan Pumpkin Cookies are soft and almost melting-in-your-mouth.
 Made with a combination of all-purpose flour and almond flour, these spiced cookies are sure to become your go-to this fall.

 - flours - I used a combination of all-purpose flour and almond flour.
 You can replace all-purpose flour with whole wheat pastry flour

 - pumpkin puree - make sure is is not pumpkin pie puree